zuhlke/engineering-posts/drafts/three-trees-in-flutter.md

   }
 ```

 The cast to an Element lets you access all the properties of an Element.
 This can be very interesting for educational reasons, but its not recommended in production.
-This is the reason why Flutter does not allow direct access and adds the properties to the BuildContext.
+This is the reason why Flutter does not allow direct access.
 The following tables summarize the most important attributes of the three objects.

 |  | Widget | Element | RenderObject |
 |---|---|---|---|